riaancornelius/android-style-guide/Java-style-guide.md

   		fail();
 	} catch (NoSuchElementException expected) {}

+### NEVER catch generic exception

+You should never do this:

+	try {
+	    someComplicatedIOFunction();        // may throw IOException
+	    someComplicatedParsingFunction();   // may throw ParsingException
+	    someComplicatedSecurityFunction();  // may throw SecurityException
+	    // phew, made it all the way
+	} catch (Exception e) {                 // I'll just catch all exceptions handleError();                      // with one generic handler!
+	}

+Do not do this.
+In almost all cases it is inappropriate to catch generic `Exception` or `Throwable` (preferably not `Throwable` because it includes `Error` exceptions).
+It is very dangerous because it means that Exceptions you never expected (including `RuntimeExceptions` like `ClassCastException`) get caught in application-level error handling.

+It obscures the failure handling properties of your code, meaning if someone adds a new type of Exception in the code you're calling, the compiler won't help you realize you need to handle the error differently.
+In most cases you shouldn't be handling different types of exception the same way.

 ### Static members: qualified using class

 When a reference to a static class member must be qualified, it is qualified with that class's name, not with a reference or expression of that class's type.